PICFI Aquaculture Development Source application guide

 |Application Review Committee (ARC)||

-The PICFI Aquaculture Development Source Application Form, Business Case (Annex A) and Excel Spreadsheet (Annex B), when completed, should provide information needed to fully identify the applicant (First Nation or aggregate of First Nations) and the project/work proposed.
+The PICFI Aquaculture Development Source Application Form, when completed, should provide information needed to fully identify the applicant (First Nation or aggregate of First Nations) and the project/work proposed (see Annex A).
 The completed Application Form provides the starting point for the PICFI Program Authority, and assists in focusing assessment of the work proposed.

-Important: All applicants are strongly encouraged to consult with the BDT on their proposal before submission of your application.
+Important: All applicants are strongly encouraged to consult with the BDT on their proposal before submission of your application by November 17, 2023.

 The application process is merit-based.
 The PICFI Program Authority will review the submissions, in collaboration with DFO’s Aquaculture Management Division (AMD) and other appropriate regulatory authorities.
 A shortlist of highly prospective projects will be determined based on the information provided in the application submission.
 Please note that the necessary regulatory clearance, permits and licenses are required to be in place at the time of application submission.
 The BDT will provide advice and assistance, at no cost, to applicants in their proposed projects.